HimanshuSingh03/prompt2song/prompt2song_service/README.md

 ```bash
 python -m prompt2song.cli "moody late-night pop" --k 10 --filename recommendations.csv
 ```
 Results include title, artist, emotion label, lyrics, score, track popularity, and the feature vector per song (album is omitted from the CSV export).
 CSVs are written under `paths.output_dir` from `config.yaml`.
+Phase-specific filenames come from config: `retrieval.output_csv` for Phase 1 and `rlhf.output_csv_base` for RLHF, with a sensible fallback if omitted.

 ## Using as a library
 ```python